 C. L. Max Nikias became the University of Southern California’s eleventh president in August 2010.
-He holds the Robert C. Packard President’s Chair and the Malcolm R. Currie Chair in Technology and the Humanities, and chairs the USC Hospitals Governing Board.
+He holds the Robert C. Packard President’s Chair and the Malcolm R. Currie Chair in Technology and the Humanities, and chairs the USC Health System Board.
 He has been at USC since 1991, as a professor, director of national research centers, dean, provost, and now president.
-He holds faculty appointments in both electrical engineering and the classics, and leads special freshman seminars each fall on ancient Athenian democracy and drama.
+He holds faculty appointments in both electrical engineering and the classics.
+Additionally, he leads special freshman seminars each fall on ancient Athenian democracy and drama.

-Dr. Nikias is a fellow of the American Academy of Arts and Sciences, a member of the National Academy of Engineering, a charter fellow of the National Academy of Inventors (NAI), and a fellow of the Institute of Electrical and Electronics Engineers (IEEE) and the American Association for the Advancement of Science (AAAS).
-Among numerous other honors, he has received the IEEE Simon Ramo Medal, as well as the State University of New York at Buffalo’s Distinguished Alumni Award and Clifford C. Furnas Memorial Award.
-He also received honorary doctorates from Hebrew Union College – Jewish Institute of Religion and the University of Cyprus.
+Dr. Nikias is a fellow of the American Academy of Arts and Sciences, a member of the National Academy of Engineering, a charter fellow of the National Academy of Inventors (NAI), and a fellow of the Institute of Electrical and Electronics Engineers (IEEE) and the American Association for the Advancement of Science.
+Among numerous other honors, he has received the IEEE Simon Ramo Medal, the State University of New York at Buffalo’s Distinguished Alumni Award, and honorary doctorates from Hebrew Union College – Jewish Institute of Religion and the University of Cyprus.

 Dr. Nikias is recognized internationally for his pioneering research on digital signal processing, digital media systems, and biomedicine.
 The U.S. Department of Defense has adopted a number of his innovations and patents in sonar, radar, and communication systems.
 He has authored more than 275 journal articles and conference papers, three textbooks, and eight patents, and has mentored more than 30 Ph.D. and postdoctoral scholars.
 Three of his publications received prestigious best papers awards.

 As president, Dr. Nikias has articulated a vision for USC to attain undisputed, elite status as a global research university.
-His initiatives include recruiting a cadre of transformative, world-class faculty; elevating USC’s academic medical enterprise; expanding USC’s international presence; further improving the breadth and quality of USC’s outstanding student body; and embarking on the largest fundraising campaign in higher education’s history.
+His initiatives include recruiting a cadre of transformative, world-class faculty; elevating USC’s academic medical enterprise; expanding USC’s international presence; further improving the breadth and quality of USC’s outstanding student body; and embarking on the largest fundraising campaign in the history of higher education.

 The Chronicle of Higher Education has called Dr. Nikias a “prodigious fundraiser.”
-His first two years as president were highlighted by eight transformative gifts that allowed USC to raise an unprecedented total of $2 billion.
+His first three years as president were highlighted by 23 transformative gifts that allowed USC to raise an unprecedented total of $3 billion.
 These gifts include a $200 million gift from Dana and David Dornsife to name USC’s College of Letters, Arts and Sciences—the single largest donation in the university’s history; a $150 million gift from the W. M. Keck Foundation for medicine; a $142 million gift from an anonymous donor; $110 million gift from Julie and John Mork to support student scholarships; a $70 million gift from Jimmy Iovine and Andre Young for arts, technology, and the business of innovation; a $50 million gift from the Price Family Charitable Fund to endow and name the USC Sol Price School of Public Policy; and a $50 million gift from Dr. Gary Michelson for convergent bioscience.